 Have you ever considered the cost of injuries and how it affects the bottom line?
-Probably not, and thats why its next on our list.
-According to the National Safety Council, the direct cost of an average work-related injury is $38,000.00.
-Whats more, the indirect costs up to 4 times more than the direct cost are rarely accounted for, and the amount of revenue needed to recoup these costs is hefty.
+Probably not, and thats why it’s next on our list.
+According to the National Safety Council, the direct cost of an average work-related injury is $38,000.
+Whats more, the indirect costs up to four times more than the direct cost are rarely accounted for, and the amount of revenue needed to recoup these costs is hefty.

 When choosing an HVAC contractor, you’ll notice that bid packages today often include incident rates and experience modification rates (EMR), so you can make educated decisions on what companies are best to work with and which ones are putting a high priority on the safety of their workers.
 Selecting companies with better rates helps ensure work is going to those who focus on improving the overall level of safety in the industry.
 So, the real bottom line is that HVAC contractors who are safety-minded help to ensure project costs are kept down.

 The final item on our top-three list is the overall safety culture in the construction industry and how it helps to ensure that everyone on the job is staying safe and healthy.

 We’ve seen a positive shift in the evolution of a safety culture in the construction industry to gain a deeper understanding of safety processes and the implementation of training initiatives to help keep workers safe.
 There are numerous programs and agencies (OSHA, ANSI, NIOSH) in place that provide training initiatives to work towards eliminating job site hazards and reducing the number of work-related injuries.